RISC-V ISA Peculiarities

 .

-instructions to increase the number of elements we can operate.
+use fewer vector instructions to increase the number of elements we can

 ) can